 - Foster mutual respect

 Without trust, there is no mutual respect, empathy, or fairness.
-Looking at your boss as “difficult” further jades your judgment and plan of action.
-However, if you choose to develop reciprocity, speak with them with self-control, and create fairness in dialogue, you’ll find trust and respect build alongside you both.
+Looking at your boss as “difficult” further jades your judgment and action plan.
+However, if you develop reciprocity, speak with them with self-control, and create fairness in dialogue, trust and respect will be built alongside you both.

 Before you and your team need to survive or fight a lousy boss, consider small business coaching that focuses on leading with integrity.
-Click here and sign up for my free weekly blog articles on exciting business challenges.
+Sign up for my free weekly blog articles on exciting business challenges here.